nautechsystems/nautilus_trader/README.md

 We aim to make the developer experience for this hybrid codebase of Cython and Python as pleasant as possible.
 Please refer to the [Developer Guide](https://docs.nautilustrader.io/developer-guide) for helpful information.

+## Makefile

+A `Makefile` is provided to automate most installation and build tasks.
+It provides the following targets:
+- `make install` -- Installs the package using poetry.
+- `make build` -- Runs the Cython build script.
+- `make clean` -- Cleans all none source artifacts from the repository.
+- `make clean-build` -- Runs `clean` and then `build`.
+- `make docs` -- Builds the internal documentation HTML using Sphinx.
+- `make pre-commit` -- Runs the pre-commit checks over all files.

 ## Contributing